hifi/heisenbridge/README.md

 Each GitHub release is also tagged as `x.y.z`, `x.y` and `x`.

+An example docker-compose setup is in [docker-compose/](docker-compose/).

-Additionally, if you use [`matrix-docker-ansible-deploy`](https://github.com/spantaleev/matrix-docker-ansible-deploy) to deploy your Synapse server, you can use it to integrate Heisenbridge as well - just follow the [relevant docs](https://github.com/spantaleev/matrix-docker-ansible-deploy/blob/master/docs/configuring-playbook-bridge-heisenbridge.md)
+Additionally, if you use [matrix-docker-ansible-deploy](https://github.com/spantaleev/matrix-docker-ansible-deploy) to deploy your Synapse server, you can use it to integrate Heisenbridge as well - just follow the [relevant docs](https://github.com/spantaleev/matrix-docker-ansible-deploy/blob/master/docs/configuring-playbook-bridge-heisenbridge.md)

 Usage
 -----